Jane Wolfe: Ouija

 Wolfe used the Ouija board beginning in 1917, when it first came to her attention.
 She credited some of her greatest spiritual communications to the use of this implement.

 In August 1917, when using the ouija board, Wolfe established contact with a spirit who called himself "Bab", and another called "Gan", a Chinese, who gave her definite messages and then departed.
 After this, spirits who represented themselves as the first two came and gave messages, calling her "the chosen".

 Automatic writing

-In 1917, Wolfe met a person named L. V. Jefferson, who did a lot of automatic writing and was a psychic.
+In 1917, Wolfe met screenwriter L. V. Jefferson, who did a lot of automatic writing and was a psychic.
 A disembodied spirit named Fee Wah used his hand.
 Jefferson told Wolfe he would be glad to take her as a student.
 Early in 1918, she tried her own automatic writing.

 Thelema

 In October 1918, Wolfe ordered The Equinox, Vol. I, No. 1 and Book 4.
 She then tried Pranayama for some time, and had a yoga teacher for about three weeks but found this unsatisfactory.

 In early 1919, Wolfe began writing to Aleister Crowley.